The temporary meal delivery service for older adults aged 60 and older who were part of GetFoodNYC ended on June 30, 2022.

 Report a heat problem in a commercial or public school building.

-Get in-home care for Medicaid and Medicare recipients, seniors, and others.
+Get in-home care for Medicaid recipients, seniors, and others.

 Report a problem with home care services.